-2. Implementation Costs
+2. Implementation costs

 There are typically two approaches to implementation pricing – fixed price and time and materials.
 The option you choose can impact your budget.
 But like most things, the cheaper option isn’t necessarily better.

-Fixed Price ERP Implementation
+Fixed price ERP implementation

 With a fixed price approach, the implementation is ‘templated’.
-Your partner has a prescribed approach that dictates the standard features and functionality to implement based on typical industry requirements.
+Your implementation partner has a prescribed approach that dictates the standard features and functionality to implement based on typical industry requirements.
 This repeatable method is designed to keep the costs down and can even speed up the implementation.
 But you also run the risk of having fewer of the features and functionality that you expected.
 Every change or addition beyond the fixed price scope increases cost, which can end up costing you more in the long run.

-Time and Materials ERP Implementation
+Time and materials ERP implementation

 In a time and materials model, the price reflects what’s required to implement the solution based on your requirements.
 It’s a more tailored approach that ensures your ERP system meets your needs, rather than the general requirements of companies like yours.
 Here are a few key factors that can influence your implementation cost:

-- The features you need to configure – keep in mind that you can implement lower priority features in future phases to spread out the spend
+- The features you need to configure – keep in mind that you can implement lower priority features in future phases to spread out the spend.

-The risk of scope creep, particularly if there is pent-up demand for new or improved functionality within your user base
+- The risk of scope creep, particularly if there is pent-up demand for new or improved functionality within your user base.

-The complexity of your business processes
+- The complexity of your business processes.

-Add-on solutions or integrations
+- Add-on solutions or integrations.

-Server and network hardware purchase or upgrade (for on-premise solutions)
+- Server and network hardware purchase or upgrade (for on-premise solutions).

-User training – most ERP partners will include a certain amount of training in the project plan, but you can add more training time at an additional cost
+- User training – most ERP partners will include a certain amount of training in the project plan, but you can add more training time at an additional cost.

-Look for an ERP partner that’s willing to take a hybrid approach where they may offer specific project elements, such as the system design, for a fixed price fee.
-This gives you a clear picture of what the implementation cost will be before you start so scope creep becomes less of an issue.
-And don’t be afraid to ask what their track record is like – a good rule of thumb is to fall within 10% of budget.
+Look for an ERP implementation partner that’s willing to take a hybrid approach where they may offer specific project elements, such as the system design, for a fixed price fee.
+This gives you a clear picture of what the implementation cost will be before you start, so scope creep becomes less of an issue.
+And don’t be afraid to ask what their track record is like – a good rule of thumb is to fall within 10% of your budget.

-3. Software Modification and Customization
+3. Software modification and customization

 The cost impact ranges depending on your needs – minor modifications can be relatively inexpensive, whereas custom modules can be more costly.
 Keep in mind that the cost is relative to the benefit you’ll see in the business.

-4. Ongoing ERP Costs
+4. Ongoing ERP costs

 Implementing an ERP system isn’t a ‘set it and forget it’ event.
 Just like a new vehicle – your system will require care and maintenance to keep it running effectively.

-Hosting fees – if you choose a private cloud ERP solution, you’ll pay subscription hosting fees for each user (even though your licenses are perpetual)
+- Hosting fees – if you choose a private cloud ERP solution, you’ll pay subscription hosting fees for each user (even though your licenses are perpetual).

-Infrastructure maintenance – if you choose an on-premise ERP system, you’ll take on the cost of maintaining and updating your servers and hardware
+- Infrastructure maintenance – if you choose an on-premise ERP system, you’ll take on the cost of maintaining and updating your servers and hardware.

-Maintenance fees – with a perpetual licensing model, you’ll pay an annual maintenance fee for each license that gives you access to ERP vendor support, bug fixes and upgrades
+- Maintenance fees – with a perpetual licensing model, you’ll pay an annual maintenance fee for each license that gives you access to ERP vendor support, bug fixes and upgrades.

-Software upgrades – in most cases, you’ll work with your ERP partner to upgrade your ERP system to the latest version, unless you have the in-house expertise to perform the upgrade yourself
+- Software upgrades – in most cases, you’ll work with your ERP partner to upgrade your ERP system to the latest version, unless you have the in-house expertise to perform the upgrade yourself.

 If your business is on the smaller side ($3,000,000 or less), you should expect the percentage to be closer to two percent of annual revenue.
 As your revenue scales up, you can expect an ERP project to get into the range of one percent, maybe less.